samshaiza/data-structures-algorithms/Basics/Big O Time Complexity.md

 ## Big O

-Big O is a way to categotize your algorithms time and space requirements based on input. not an exact measurement.
-(As input grows how fast does computation or memory grow?)
+Big O is a way to categorize your algorithm's time and space requirements based on input. not an exact measurement.
+(As input grows, how fast does computation or memory grow?)

 ## Why

-Helps us make decisions on what data structures and algorithms to use.
+It helps us make decisions on what data structures and algorithms to use.

 ## Example 1